-- 1. "Automatic tabulating equipment" means an apparatus which automatically tabulates and counts votes recorded on ballot cards. - "Ballot card" means a tabulating card on which votes may be recorded. - 3.
-"Ballot label" means the booklet or guide containing the names of offices, candidates, and questions to be voted on, which is used in conjunction with the voting device and voting card. - 4.
-"Counting center" means the location or locations designated by the county auditor for the automatic tabulating and counting of ballots. - "Electronic voting system" means a system employing a voting device in conjunction with ballot labels or ballot cards and automatic tabulating equipment for the recording, tabulating, and counting of votes in an election. - 6.
-"Ballot envelope" means the envelope in which the ballot card is enclosed and upon which the names of write-in candidates may be written. - 7.
-"Voting device" means a device in which ballot cards are used in connection with a punch device for the piercing of ballots by the voter, a device for marking ballots with ink or other substance, or any other method for recording votes on ballots in a manner that the votes may be tabulated and counted by automatic tabulating equipment.

-16.1-06-13.
-REQUIREMENTS FOR VOTING MACHINES.)
-Any voting machine used in an election in this state shall:

-- 1. Provide facilities for voting for nominated candidates, for persons not in nomination, and upon questions or measures submitted to the voters. - 2.
-Permit each voter to vote for as many persons for any office as he is entitled to vote for, and shall allow each voter to vote in primary elections for candidates for nomination by the political party of his choice, but it shall preclude each voter from voting for more persons for any office than he is entitled to vote for, from voting more than once for the same candidate or upon the same measure or question submitted to the voters, or voting the ballot of more than one political party in any primary election.
+- "Automatic tabulating equipment" means an apparatus which automatically tabulates and counts votes recorded on ballot cards. - "Ballot card" means a tabulating card on which votes may be recorded.

+- 3. "Ballot envelope" means the envelope in which the ballot card is enclosed and upon which the names of write-in candidates may be written. - 4.
+"Ballot label" means the booklet or guide containing the names of offices, candidates, and questions to be voted on, which is used in conjunction with the voting device and voting card. - 5.
+"Counting center" means the location or locations designated by the county auditor for the automatic tabulating and counting of ballots. - 6.
+"Electronic voting system" means a system employing a voting device in conjunction with ballot labels or ballot cards and automatic tabulating equipment for the recording, tabulating, and counting of votes in an election. - 7.
+"Voting device" means a device in which ballot cards are used in connection with a punch device for the piercing of ballots by the voter, a device for marking ballots with ink or other substance, or any other method for recording votes on ballots in a manner that the votes may be tabulated and counted by automatic tabulating equipment. - 16.1-06-13.
+REQUIREMENTS FOR VOTING MACHINES.
+Any voting machine used in an election in this state shall: - Provide facilities for voting for nominated candidates, for persons not in nomination, and upon questions or measures submitted to the voters. - 2.
+Permit each voter to vote for as many persons for any office as he is entitled to vote for, and shall allow each voter to vote in primary elections for candidates for nomination by the political party of his choice, but it shall preclude each voter from voting for more persons for any office than he is entitled to vote for, from voting more than once for the same candidate or upon the same measure or question submitted to the voters, or voting the ballot of more than one political party in any primary election. - Permit each voter to change his vote for any candidate, or upon any measure or question submitted to the voters, up to the time he begins the final operation to register his vote. - 4.
+Permit and require voting in absolute secrecy, and shall be so constructed and controlled that no person can see or know for whom any other elector has voted or is voting, save a voter whom he has assisted or is assisting in voting, as prescribed by law, and that no person may see